-These consolidated financial statements of the Group are presented in RUB, rounded to the nearest thousand.
+These consolidated financial statements of the Group are presented in RUB, all amounts have been rounded to the nearest thousand, unless otherwise indicated.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2020
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2021

 2. BASIS OF PREPARATION (continued)